 • experimental method;

-• reference tables of specific standards for waste generation.
+• reference tables of specific waste generation standards.

-The results of calculations for each type of waste are presented in tabular form.
-The notes provide for each type of waste a link to the relevant sources of information, as well as to applications that certify certain quantitative indicators.
-In the event that the calculation for a particular type of waste is carried out on the basis of data on the material and raw material balance, the draft standards for the generation of waste and limits on their disposal include the section "Material and raw material balance" in the form of Table.
+The calculation results for each type of waste are presented in tabular form.
+For each type of waste, the notes provide a link to the relevant sources of information, as well as to applications certifying certain quantitative indicators.
+In the case when the calculation for a particular type of waste is carried out on the basis of data on the material and raw material balance, the draft standards for waste generation and limits on their disposal include a section “Material and raw material balance” in the form of table.
 8.8.

-For individual entrepreneurs or legal entities whose main activity is the collection and processing of waste from third-party organizations and citizens, in this section, a table of material and raw materials balance is mandatory, reflecting the volumes of waste received, the processes of their processing and the output of products (receipt of secondary waste) .
+For individual entrepreneurs or legal entities whose main activity is the collection and processing of waste from third-party organizations and citizens, in this section in mandatory a table of materials and raw materials balance is presented, reflecting the volumes of waste received, their processing processes and product yield (receipt of secondary waste).

 • 8.
-Scheme of the operational movement of waste.
-This section provides data on the generation, use of waste, on the transfer of waste to other organizations for the purpose of processing, neutralization and (or) disposal, indicates the addresses and details of suppliers and consumers of waste in the form of table.
+Scheme of operational movement of waste.
+This section provides data on the generation and use of waste, on the transfer of waste to other organizations for the purpose of processing, neutralization and (or) disposal, the addresses and details of suppliers and consumers of waste are indicated in the form of table.
 8.9.

 • 9.
-Characteristics of places of temporary storage (accumulation) of waste at an individual entrepreneur or legal entity, justification of the amount of temporary storage (accumulation) of waste at an individual entrepreneur or legal entity and the frequency of waste removal.
-This section provides information on the accumulation of waste in places of their organized storage in the form of Table.
+Characteristics of places of temporary storage (accumulation) of waste at an individual entrepreneur or legal entity, justification for the amount of temporary storage (accumulation) of waste at an individual entrepreneur or legal entity and the frequency of waste removal.
+This section provides information on the accumulation of waste in places of their organized storage in the form of a table.
 8.10.

 Table 8.7